Pszczółki railway station

 Pszczółki railway station is a railway station serving the town of Pszczółki, Gmina Pszczółki, in the Pomeranian Voivodeship, Poland.
 The station opened in 1852 and is located on the Warsaw–Gdańsk railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Hohenstein (Westpreußen).

 Modernisation

 The station was modernised in 2010, which included rebuilding the platforms, renewing the tracks and the signalling system.

 Train services

 The station is served by the following services: